Temehu

 In a Symposium held at the Natural History Museum, Los Angeles, 1999, by the American Research Centre in Egypt, Dr. Hawass failed to mention the ethnic Berber population of the Libyan desert when he illustrated his journey to the Bahariya oasis and to the still-Berber Siwa oasis (south of Bahariya).
 He also failed to mention anything about Alexander's visit to Siwa's Temple of Amun when he spoke of Alexander briefly voyaging from Alexandria "to the region".
 To cut the story short, one of the attendees was the Moroccan Ethnologist Helene E. Hagan.
 When she requested from Dr. Hawass some explanation as to the ethnicity of the people of Bahariya, he replied: "Egyptians".

-Now everyone knows that the current population of Egypt is Arabs (except Siwa) who speak Arabic language as a result of the Arab invasions of North Africa, and therefore to compare himself with the Berber native populations of the Libyan Desert is "naive"; but to deny the existence of the Berbers and of knowledge of the Berbers where he did not even repeat the name 'Berbers' (when he said: "the people you mentioned") is childishly "political".
+Now everyone knows that the current population of Egypt is Arabs who speak Arabic language as a result of the Arab invasions of North Africa, except the Berbers of Siwa who still speak Berber to the present day, and therefore to compare himself with the Berber native populations of the Libyan Desert is "naive", but to deny the existence of the Berbers where he did not even repeat the name 'Berbers' (when he said: "the people you mentioned") is childishly "political".

 What I failed to mention until now, however, is that the Symposium was about the "Field Of Golden Mummies", a recently excavated giant burial ground in the Bahariya Oasis, labeled an "Egyptian archaeological treasure".
 When Helene Hagan later, in a private conversation with Dr. Jean Yves Empereur (off the record, so to speak), sought his opinion regarding the mummies found in Bahariya, Dr. Empereur corroborated her hypothesis by saying that "it is most likely that the Bahraya people were Berber or Amazigh", and that "it is justifiable, he said, to state that these burials are of Berber people" (p.
 130).